 The Elliot Center is a collection of student service offices designed specifically to provide a central location to address a broad set of student needs.

 (First floor, Elliot Center) The Financial Aid Office administers and processes all types of financial assistance.
 The Financial Aid Office awards financial aid, authorizes the on-campus employment programs (College Work-Study and Student Hourly), and counsels students concerning financial matters.

 Global Education Office

-(Third floor, Elliot Center) The Global Education Office (GEO) serves as the campus hub for global academic experiences at Keene State College, providing information and support for incoming international and national exchange students, outgoing study abroad/study away students, and faculty led international courses.
+(1st Floor Elliot Center) The Global Education Office (GEO) serves as the campus hub for global academic experiences at Keene State College, providing information and support for incoming international and national exchange students, outgoing study abroad/study away students, and faculty led international courses.
 Open all year, the GEO office staff are available to students wanting to learn more about international study opportunities and to support international students on campus in the areas of cross cultural adjustment, visa, and initial orientation.
-The GEO office sponsors the International Friends Club for international students and the Ambassador program for returning study away students.
 It sponsors a study away photo contest and study away fair each semester.

 229 MAIN ST